synfonaut/Open-Directory/PROTOCOL.md

     <uri>
     [category_txid]

-    # (proposed) hard fork replays every transaction to takeover ownership, likely combo of protocol + client side. needs more thinking....
+    # (proposed) hard fork replays every transaction to take over ownership, likely combo of protocol + client side. needs more thinking....
     fork.hard
     ...

 ### Moderation (proposed)

-There are three kinds of proposed moderation, they're loosely inspired by IRC moderation—where a list of approved operators can set the directory into moderation "modes" at any time.
+There are three kinds of proposed moderation; they're loosely inspired by IRC moderation—where a list of approved operators can set the directory into moderation "modes" at any time.

 * 0 - open (anyone can do anything)
-* 1 - restricted (only moderator can delete)
+* 1 - restricted (only moderators can delete)
 * 2 - preapproved (everything must be approved)

-Moderation could be added with four changes:
+Adding moderation to the protocol could be done with four changes:

 Step 1a.
-Whoever creates category is owner and default moderator
+Whoever creates a category is the owner and default moderator

     1dirxA5oET8EmcdW4saKXzPqejmMXQwg2
     category.create